 The focus of the Foundation Seminar is as much how you learn as what you learn.
 Each seminar has a different topic.
 Many courses are interdisciplinary, but all share the goal of cultivating the attitudes and skills necessary for students to make the most of their Bucknell education.
 Yo will be encouraged to become an active, independent learner, to participate in collaborative learning experiences and to develop your critical thinking and communication skills.
 You will learn how to use the resources in the library, along with technological skills, simulations, use of databases and data analysis, according to the topic of the seminar.

-Each first-year student in the College of Arts & Sciences is required to enroll in a Foundation Seminar.
+Each first-year student in the College of Arts & Sciences and the Freeman College of Management is required to enroll in a Foundation Seminar.
 Engineering students may enroll in Foundation Seminars connected to Residential Colleges.

 The curriculum at Bucknell in most instances is flexible, yet rigorous.
 Within the bachelor of arts degree structure, you have great flexibility and many course options, and you will not declare a major before the second semester of your sophomore year.